-The Pulsar service implements the Pulsar action for Vantage.
+The Vantage Qualify service implements the on-prem Qualify action in Vantage.

 qualification rule

 A qualification rule influences or controls the routing and execution of actions among Vantage services of the same type in a distributed Vantage domain.
 Qualification rules can be used to ensure that jobs are routed to services that are best suited for the task.
 Vantage uses values contained in variables to determine the suitability of a given service to execute the action.